tidge101/FinalProjectCPSC353/Code_Review_Moath.md

 3  The programs compile successfully but at least one generates runtime errors

 4  The programs compile and run but the project does not perform correctly and does not produce correct results.
-Specifically:I am not sure if it was from the codes or if I couldn't run it correctly
+Specifically:I am not sure if it was from the codes or if I couldn't run it correctly.

 5  The programs compile and produce technically correct results but does not perform according to the documentation or does not comply with Chapman Coding Standards.
 Specifically: